arshan8/Twin-finder-app/README.md

 │   ├── app
 │   │   ├── main.py          # Entry point for the FastAPI application
 │   │   ├── api
-│   │   │   └── routes.py    # API routes for handling resume-related requests
+│   │   │   └── routes.py
 │   │   ├── models
-│   │   │   └── resume.py     # Data model for resumes
+│   │   │   └── resume.py
 │   │   └── services
 │   │       └── qdrant_service.py # Service for interacting with Qdrant database
-│   ├── requirements.txt      # Backend dependencies
+│   ├── requirements.txt      # Backend dependencies #HOW ABOUY HAVING IT IN ROOT DIRECTORY??
 │   └── README.md             # Documentation for the backend
 ├── frontend
 │   ├── app.py                # Entry point for the Streamlit application
-│   ├── components
-│   │   └── resume_viewer.py  # Components for viewing resumes
-│   ├── requirements.txt       # Frontend dependencies
+│   ├── requirements.txt       # Frontend dependencies #LETS MERGE IT WITH GLOBAL DEPENDENCIES ONLY
 │   └── README.md              # Documentation for the frontend
 ├── qdrant
 │   └── README.md              # Documentation for Qdrant setup and usage